jiko/stopabadcure/_posts/2013-10-17-Sly-James-and-Catholic-diocese-give-tax-proposal-the-cold-shoulder.md

 Rebuffed by James, the Civic Council took its extravagant and risky plan to the county, selling it well enough to convince the County Legislature to put it on the ballot.
 Now, the Civic Council is trying to take us county residents for a ride.

-Fortunately for county residents, a veritable mountain of organized opposition is developing, and the Civc Council's $1.5 million to $2 million campaign could very well end up falling flat.
+Fortunately, a veritable mountain of organized opposition is developing, and the Civc Council's $1.5 million to $2 million campaign could very well end up falling flat.